celestiaorg/celestia-app/README.md

 <details>
 <summary>
-Optional: Verify the pre-built binary checksums
+Optional: Verify the prebuilt binary checksums
 </summary>

-If you use a pre-built binary, you may also want to verify the checksum.
+If you use a prebuilt binary, you may also want to verify the checksum.

 1. Navigate to the latest release on <https://github.com/celestiaorg/celestia-app/releases>.
 1. Download `checksums.txt` and the binary for your platform (e.g. `celestia-app_Linux_x86_64.tar.gz`) from the **Assets** section.
 Tip: if you're not sure what platform you're on, you can run `uname -a` and look for the operating system (e.g. `Linux`, `Darwin`) and architecture (e.g. `x86_64`, `arm64`).